olup/Proxy/README.md

 All the admin is done in */proxy/admin*.
 There you will have the list of your routes, delete and add.

-Also, the rules have a "Clean Path" option : if true, then the piece of path used to identify the redirection (*/node* for example) can be erased from the path of the redirect url.
+Also, the rules have a "**Clean Path**" option : if true, then the piece of path used to identify the redirection (*/node* for example) can be erased from the path of the redirect url.
 So *mysite.com/node/image/test.jpg* could route to *mysite.com:8000/image/test.jpg*

+Finally, the "**mono**" option erase all path so that the target option alone is always used, whithout anything after it.

 A first github project from Loup Topalian.